lazy-eggplant/vs.templ/docs/syntax.md

 ## Property-based operators

+Many of these are equivalent to some element-base version, but their output in the generated tree is in the form of attributes and not elements.
-`xxx` is used as marker to identify groups under which multiple attributes are allowed/needed.
+`xxx` is used as marker to identify groups of attributes which should be considered collectively.
+Please, notice that the generation of namespaced attributes is [not allowed at this point](https://github.com/lazy-eggplant/vs.templ/issues/21).

 ### for.SUB-ATTR.xxx & for-props.SUB-ATTR.xxx

 As prop, attribute variants of `for` and `for-props`.
-They add attributes/values to the node they are defined within.
+They add new attributes to the node they are defined within.
+`SUB-ATTR` is the marker for the command property, while `xxx` is the final attribute name.

 ### value.xxx

-As for the element version, to introduce the value of an expression as value of a prop `xxx`.
+As for the element version, to introduce the result of an expression as value of prop `xxx`.

 ### prop.xxx

-To generate new property whose name and value are determined by the pair passed as value.
+To generate new property whose name and value are determined by the pair passed as value (`|`-separated).

 #### Examples